You don’t have to run a store, restaurant or a delivery service to provide your staff with branded workwear.

 The cabin crew of Virgin Atlantic wears one of the most flamboyant and most striking uniforms in the industry.

 Designed by Vivienne Westwood, the bright red uniforms reflect the stylish image Virgin portrays.

 Standing out is important

 So what do you think?
-Will you reconsider your uniform policy in the office?
+Will you reconsider your branded workwear or uniforms policy in the office?